-This style has the most common features is the Shikara or Kadamba Shikara which is pyramid shaped with a Kalasha at its peak and is similar to the Chalukyan style and the Pallava style.
+The most common feature of this style is the Shikara or Kadamba Shikara which is pyramid shaped with a Kalasha at its peak and is similar to the Chalukyan and Pallava style.
 The famous Madhukeshwara or Lord Shiva temple still exists in Banavasi city, built by the Kadambas in 10th century.
-The wonderful carvings of the temple attracts tourist to that place.The Ganga dynasty contributed the religious monuments to the state.
+The Ganga dynasty contributed the religious monuments to the state.
 The famous Gomateshwara temple, Jain Basadi's of Shravanabelagola, Kambadahalli and lots of Hindu temples to the districts of south Karnataka are the witness to their rich contributions.

 The monuments of Karnataka experienced a major shift with the decline of Vijaynagara Empire in 1565.
 Islamic sultanates took control of the Deccan and constructed monuments in Islamic styles.
 Later this dynasty was defeated by the Mughals in the late 17th century.
 These rulers encouraged the Islamic style of building arts.
 The most famous monument of this period of this style is the Gol Gumbaz.
 Several monuments were also constructed by the Nizam of Hyderabad in the northern parts of Karnataka, by the Mysore Kingdom in the southern parts, and later by the Britishers during their colonial rule.

 Several monuments of Karnataka fall under the list of UNESCO's World Heritage Sites.
 They are the famous Pattadakal monuments and Vijaynagara Empire at Hampi.
 Besides other religious monuments and cave temples have also made to this list.